Skip links

 • the processing is carried out with the help of automated procedures.

 In exercising this right, you also have the right to obtain that the personal data concerning you be transferred directly from one controller to another controller, insofar as this is technically feasible.
 Freedoms and rights of other persons must not be affected by this.
+The right to data portability does not apply to processing of personal data necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

 4.7 Right of objection